Skip to main content

 This means that planned future vacation is included in the calculation.

-Therefore, “Available” is not the same as the remaining balance per month.
+Therefore, “Available” is not the same as remaining balance per month.

 Example:

-• By the end of July, 22.88 days have been earned
+• Up to and including July, 22.88 days have been earned

 • The employee has planned and registered 20 vacation days in July